pduck27/hp2mqtt/README.md

 For switch types the set comand accepts *on*, *1*, *100* or *off*, *0* values.

-For heating type the set comand accepts integer and decimal.
+For heating type the set comand accepts everything by now but should be an integer in most cases.

 For more information about how to integrate mqtt binding in openhab please refer to [https://www.openhab.org/addons/bindings/mqtt/](https://www.openhab.org/addons/bindings/mqtt/).
 A possible configuration along to the sample-configuration is a MQTT Generic Thing with: